Course

 2. Maintaining current knowledge of duties, responsibilities, and accountabilities for safe practice.

-3. Demonstrating consistent practices of care and recognizing when to consult with colleagues or refer care.
+3. Demonstrating consistent care practices and recognizing when to consult with colleagues or refer care.

-4. Providing care beyond basic nursing education only when additional education and training has been obtained and documented, appropriate skills demonstrated, and the tasks within the laws of that state
+4. Providing care beyond basic nursing education only when additional education and training have been obtained and documented, appropriate skills demonstrated, an order from a qualified provider, and the tasks are within the laws of that state.

-5. Implementing provider orders within a reasonable time frame unless an order is determined to be invalid.
+5. Implementing provider orders within a reasonable time frame, unless an order is determined to be invalid, dangerous, or contraindicated, and clarifying provider orders where necessary

-6. Demonstrating the ability to identify invalid, harmful, or unauthorized orders and consulting with the ordering provider to rectify the situation by either obtaining a corrected order or maintaining patient safety by deciding not to follow an order
+6. Demonstrating the ability to identify invalid, harmful, or unauthorized orders and consulting with the ordering provider to rectify the situation by either obtaining a corrected order or maintaining client safety by deciding not to follow an order and documenting the entirety of the encounter

-7. Collaborating with and referring to other members of the nursing team when appropriate.
+7. Collaborating with and referring to other nursing team members when appropriate.

-8. Maintaining patient confidentiality within the realm of legal and safety considerations.
+8. Maintaining client confidentiality within the realm of legal and safety considerations.

-9. Keeping identifiable patient information (name, birth date, etc.) confidential to the greatest extent possible.
+9. Keeping identifiable client information (name, birth date, etc.) confidential to the greatest extent possible.

-10. Using standards of care that promote patient safety (5).
+10. Using standards of care that promote client safety (2)

-In addition to the above standards, RNs must also consider competency standards when directing tasks to an LPN or unlicensed assistive personnel (CNA, patient care technician, etc.).
-Ultimately, Section 4723-13.05 of the Ohio Revised Code (2022) outlines that the care of a patient falls on the nurse, and delegation to unlicensed personnel is safe and appropriate only when the below criteria have been met:
+In addition to the above standards, RNs must consider competency standards when directing tasks to an LPN or unlicensed assistive personnel (CNA, client care technician, etc.).
+Ultimately, Rule 4723-4-03 of the Ohio Administrative Code (2024) outlines that the care of a client falls on the nurse, and delegation to unlicensed personnel is safe and appropriate only when the following criteria have been met:

-1. The condition and stability of the patient are appropriate for CNA care.
+1. The condition and stability of the client are appropriate for CNA care.

-2. The type of care or tasks required are within the CNA scope of practice.
+2. According to the Administrative Code, the type of care or tasks required are within the scope of practice of the LPN or CNA.

 3. The complexity and frequency of said tasks are within the capabilities of the CNA.

-4. The training and skill level of the CNA will allow them to complete the delegated task competently.
+4. The training and skill level of the LPN or CNA's training and skill level will allow them to complete the delegated task competently.

 Quiz Questions